zyghq/zyg/README.md

 ## About

-Zyg is an open source customer support platform for modern product focused SaaS companies with built in AI-native features.
+Meet SaaS support for modern products.
+Streamline customer conversations and gain product insights with AI-powered suggestions.

 ## Key Features